freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-developers/freme-on-github.md

 [FREME parent](https://github.com/freme-project/freme-parent)
 --------------
 This repository holds the code of FREME parent.
-It contains just a pom.xml which defines some general defaults for all FREME projects
+It contains just a pom.xml which defines some general defaults for all FREME projects:

  * Spring Boot and Jena versions
  * Java compiler version
  * Versions of FREMECommon, FREME Basic-Services and FREME e-Services